LEPSNES/PLEIOVAR/README.md

 with names like “chrom_i.bed”.
 The vcf and gene files have to both exist to process a chromosome.

-PLEIOVAR comes with examplar vcf and gene files.
+PLEIOVAR comes with exemplar vcf and gene files.

 ``` r
 library(PLEIOVAR)